noiseprotocol/noise_spec/noise.md

 public keys and handshake payloads.

 During a Noise handshake, when static public keys and handshake payloads are transmitted their plaintext will be mixed into a hash variable (**`h`**).
-This variable's current value will be authenticated with every handshake ciphertext, to ensure that handshake ciphertexts are bound to context from earlier messages.
+The current `h` value will be authenticated with every handshake ciphertext, to ensure that handshake ciphertexts are bound to context from earlier messages.

-To handle `k` and its associated nonce we introduce the notion of a **`CipherState`** object which contains `k` and `n` variables.
+To handle `k` and its associated **nonce** we introduce the notion of a **`CipherState`** object which contains `k` and `n` variables.

-To handle mixing secret and non-secret inputs into `k` and `h` we introduce the notion of a **`SymmetricHandshakeState`** object which extends a `CipherState` with an `h` variable.
-A `SymmetricHandshakeState` also supports initializing `k` and `h` with an optional pre-shared key, and a protocol name to reduce the risk from accidental key reuse.
+To handle mixing inputs into `k` and `h` we introduce a **`SymmetricHandshakeState`** object which extends a `CipherState` with an `h` variable.
+A `SymmetricHandshakeState` also supports initializing `k` with an optional **pre-shared key**, and initializing `h` with a **handshake name** to reduce the risk from accidental key reuse.
 It also supports "splitting" into two `CipherState` objects which are used for transport messages once the handshake is complete.

 The below sections describe the DH parameters, symmetric crypto parameters, and `CipherState` and `SymmetricHandshakeState` objects in more detail.